 Also, don't be afraid to use other cheeses besides parmesan, Carter says.
-He suggests trying pecorino or ricotta salata, which is a version of ricotta that's drier than regular ricotta.
+He suggests trying pecorino or Ricotta Salata, which is a version of ricotta that's drier than regular ricotta.

-Mistake: Relying too much on sauce.
+Mistake: Relying too much on the sauce

 People tend to drown their pasta in sauce, says Frank Proto, a chef and instructor at the Institute of Culinary Education.
 And if you put sauce on top of your pasta, you're probably not getting an even distribution of the topping either.

 After it's cooked, remove your pasta from the pasta water and place it in your pan of sauce.
 Coat all the pasta in the sauce, adding the pasta water as needed.
-This way, you're ensuring each and every piece of pasta gets in contact with the sauce.
+This way, you're ensuring every piece of pasta gets in contact with the sauce.

-Mistake: Throwing pasta down the garbage disposal.
+Mistake: Throwing pasta down the garbage disposal